 Disable the Dashboard

-When was the last time you used the Dashboard?
-Exactly.
+If you’re running an old version of MacOS, you can disable the Dashboard.
 It was fun back in 2005, but these days a collection of widgets that take up the entire screen just amounts to unnecessary clutter.
 Head to System Preferences, then click the Mission Control icon and turn off the Dashboard.

-Note that the Dashboard is automatically disabled in MacOS Mojave and will be removed completely in MacOS Catalina, so you won’t have to worry about it if you’re on the latest version of MacOS.
+Note that the Dashboard is automatically disabled in MacOS Mojave and has been removed completely in MacOS Catalina, so you don’t have to worry about it if you’re on the latest version of MacOS.

 This is kind of Mac 101, but don’t be embarrassed if you don’t know this (lots of people don’t).
 When you hit the red “X” circle in the upper-left corner, it doesn’t close the app, it just closes its main window.
 The app itself is actually still running — you can tell because a glowing dot still rests beneath the application in the dock.

 To properly close an app, right-click the icon and select Quit.
 Alternatively, you can close apps using the keyboard shortcut Command+Q, which shuts down any app.
 Having too many apps open can seriously slow down your system, so make closing apps a priority.